 In recent years, people with pension plans that have an option to take the lump sum have seen the amount grow significantly because of low interest rates.
 Interest rates influence the value of a lump sum because it affects the value of your annuity payments.
 Click the links for blogs I wrote explaining your monthly annuity options and click here for an example of Lump Sum versus Annuity math.

 Because interest rates are at all time lows, it could be wise to retire early.
 If you are close to retirement age or have considered retiring early this might be your chance to do so as we may never see rates this low again.
 They don't have room to go much lower.
+Make sure to verify your amount with you benefits administrator.

 How Much Can Interest Rates Affect My Retirement?